materialsproject/MPenv/README.rst

 Part 4 - Modifying code to add workflows
 ----------------------------------------

+.. note:: Currently this only seems to work on Hopper due to strange NERSC updates messing with SSL certs.

 1. The codes installed with your environment are in ``<ENV_NAME>/codes``.
 If you modify these codes (e.g. change a workflow in MPWork's ``snl_to_wf()`` method) they will modify the behavior of your environment.

 2. Use ``git pull`` within each codebase to update that code to the latest version.